 A seat cushion can help if you have an achy tailbone.
-You might think of a donut pillow but it might not be right for you.
+You might think of a donut pillow, but it might not be suitable for you.
 Instead, we recommend a wedge-shaped cushion without the cutout for the tailbone region because it does not put pressure on other parts of your body.

 You can also use an extra pillow when you sleep to prevent your hips and knees from becoming misaligned.

 We also suggest another excellent article on how to ease pregnancy upper back pain.

 Hypnobirthing is a type of holistic, natural birth preparation that focuses on deep relaxation and releasing fear from the birthing experience.
 Hypnobirthing techniques use music, visualization, breathing exercises, and affirmations to help parents-to-be prepare for a less painful delivery.
 It is based on the belief that pain has more to do with a woman’s mental state than the actual sensations themselves.

 “I had a six-hour labor, and without hypnobirthing, I know it would have been longer,” says Tessa Capotosto, one mother who practiced Hypnobirthing techniques for birthing her son.
 “It wasn’t until much later that I realized how important mindset is in birth.”

 If you are experiencing any real pain, then hypnobirthing may help you relax and manage pain more efficiently.
 In addition, you can easily take care of your day-to-day life with hypnobirthing.
 Hypnobirthing is a technique that you can use throughout your entire pregnancy.
 It helps with the birthing process and reduces pain, but it also helps reduce stress and anxiety, leading to a shorter labor time.

 We recommend using the Hypnobirthing App for Calm Pregnancy and birth to alleviate your coccyx pain as it makes a huge difference.
 You can download the app from here: